wpk-/yd/README.md

 ## Results

 The YoloDetect web application allows users to upload an image or video file, or use their webcam to detect and locate objects within the media.
-The application uses the Yolo12 object detection model to identify objects in the media and draw bounding boxes around them.
+The application uses the Yolo object detection model to identify objects in the media and draw bounding boxes around them.
 The detected objects are displayed with their corresponding confidence scores.

 **Note**: To see results regarding testing and deployment, please refer to the `assets` folder in the repository.